 If the tubers develop too near the surface, the sunlight can make them turn green.
 This also makes the potato poisonous.
 No one wants green potatoes.
 This is where earthing up comes in.

 When the leaves start to emerge from the soil you cover them with soil in a mound.
 It’s usually easier to go all the way along the rows and make a ridge.

 You can do this with a hoe if you have a large potato patch, or a hand trowel if you don’t have many plants.
 Continue doing this when more leaves emerge until your ridges are up to about 30 cm high.

 You can also earth up with straw or compost, it has the same result.
 Straw has the added benefit of acting as a mulch which will keep the moisture in the soil.
 After harvesting you can just dig it into the soil where it will rot down.

 Potatoes only need a few centimetres of water per week.
 It’s best to give them a good soak once a week rather than a little every day.
 This ensures that the water gets down to the roots.

-If you’re not sure if you’ve watered enough, after you’ve finished watering, wait a few minutes, and then dig down into the soil with a hand trowel.
+If you’re not sure if you’ve watered the potatoes enough, after you’ve finished watering, wait a few minutes, and then dig down into the soil with a hand trowel.
 You’ll be able to see how far the water has soaked through.
-You might be surprised how much water it takes to soak through deep enough.
+You might be surprised how much water it takes to soak through deep enough to reach the potatoes.